vitaly-z/rx-player/a.md

 a text segment.

 It's important to consider that all three of those Segment Queues run concurrently.
-Most of the time (the exception being described in the next part), the audio queue won't wait for the video queue to download its next segment.
+With some exceptions - described in the next parts - the audio queue won't wait for the video queue to download its next segment.

 ## Segment priorities ##########################################################